 The amount of Stamp Duty due can be calculated using this useful calculator; https://www.tax.service.gov.uk/calculate-stamp-duty-land-tax/#/intro

 What about Homebuyers purchasing a second home or an investment property?

 The holiday will also benefit homebuyers purchasing second homes / investment properties however homebuyers but will still have to pay the second-home surcharge that was charged under the previous rules.

 What if Homebuyers have already Exchanged Contracts?

 As Stamp Duty is payable on completion, if homebuyers have already exchanged but not yet completed, they will benefit from the Stamp Duty holiday.

-For more information on Residential Property Conveyancing you can visit here.
+View more information on Residential Property Conveyancing here.
 To get in contact with our team please fill in the form in the sidebar of this page.
 Alternatively, you can call us on 01453847200.